-- Email usage has a penetration rate of 96% as a percentage of overall online users from age 12 and above.
+- Email usage has a penetration rate of 96% of overall online users from age 12 and above.

 - With over 5.5 billion email accounts being active worldwide, email is still the number one channel for online marketing.

 - According to another survey, 1 in 5 of those polled read all email newsletters they received to see if there is an offer.

 So, why miss a great chance to nurture leads and reward loyal customers?
 Email newsletters help develop relationships with your audience without much sweat.
 Follow these email newsletter best practices to start sending more engaging and converting emails.

 It is important to let subscribers know what they will be receiving from the brand after the sign-up.
 Whether it is notifications of new products, sales, coupons and deals, how-to emails, etc. Then, make sure to send emails that meet the recipients’ expectations.
 That will help keep the audience engaged and increase email marketing strategy performance.